By Apollo 24/7, Published on - 29 April 2021

 The Somogyi effect is the response of the body’s defence mechanism to the long period of low blood sugar in a person suffering from type-2 diabetes.
 This can occur after vigorous exercise or if the person has taken more insulin than required, before going to bed.

 Insulin is a hormone naturally produced by the pancreas, which helps in maintaining the levels of glucose (sugar) in the blood.

-Due to the sudden drop in blood sugar levels, various hormones such as growth hormones, and stress hormones (cortisol and epinephrine) are released in the body, which trigger the release of glucagon, a hormone produced by the pancreas.
+Due to the sudden drop in blood sugar levels, various hormones such as growth hormones, and stress hormones (cortisol and epinephrine) are released in the body, which triggers the release of glucagon, a hormone produced by the pancreas.
 Glucagon counteracts the action of insulin and promotes the production of glucose in the liver by converting glycogen (stored form of glucose) into glucose, resulting in increased blood sugar levels.